Mi corazón insiste en Lola Volcán

-Mi corazón insiste en Lola Volcán (My Heart Beats for Lola Volcan) is a Spanish-language telenovela produced by the United States-based television network Telemundo.
+Mi corazón insiste en Lola Volcán (My Heart Beats for Lola Volcan) is a Spanish-language telenovela produced by the United States–based television network Telemundo.

-Telemundo aired the serial from May 23 to November 28, 2011, at 8pm central.
+Telemundo aired the serial from May 23 to November 28, 2011, at 8 p.m. central.
 As with most of its other telenovelas, the network broadcasts English subtitles as closed captions on CC3.
-It is a remake of Colombian telenovela of 1998-1999 Yo amo a Paquita Gallego by Julio Jimenez.
+It is a remake of Colombian telenovela of 1998 to 1999, Yo amo a Paquita Gallego by Julio Jimenez.

 Plot

 "Love is an adrenaline and feeling in which the world disappears when you cling to a woman who loves and hates with the force of a volcano.
 Only she has wept in silence of suffering, lives intensely in the pain, and loves in the hours of true happiness; Because she is Lola Volcán ..."